OniKrisNeptune/meowscript/README.md

 the interpreter is a wip as of now
 usage: run meowscript.exe or meowscript.py, enter the file name on the next line
 ## version specific notes:
-you can create new variables, grab/release variables and do operations
+you can create new variables, grab/release variables and do operations, uiilize basic input/ouput
 ## guide:
 ### basic concepts
 ### comments: add `^_^` at the beginning of the line